Northwest Association for Biomedical Research Programs

 Recent Successes and Current Challenges

-The Expo has been successful in engaging and supporting a diverse group of students for over a decade.
-Over 3000 students have been served and many of them are now pursuing careers in science because of the Expo experience.
+The Expo has been successful in engaging and supporting a diverse group of students for 15 years.
+Over 5000 students have been served and many of them are now pursuing careers in science because of the Expo experience.
 Students present their projects in creative ways that value their individual talents and strengths; students enter science-based projects in categories as diverse as art, music, drama, multimedia, molecular modeling, writing, and traditional scientific research.
 Students are supported in their endeavors by working throughout the school year with a science mentor, providing access to resources not ordinarily available in schools and highlighting career opportunities.
 The mentorship program also supports students from underserved populations by ensuring that they have equal access to the scientific community and are given the opportunity to interact with science professionals.

 The Expo’s ability to help students succeed is evidenced by numerous awards and recognitions, including a Golden Apple Award in 2002, recognition as an exemplary education program by the King County Council in 2005, and a Science Education Advocate Award for exhibiting exceptional support and advocacy for science education given by the Leadership and Assistance for Science Education Reform (LASER) in 2009.